 Wear Mascara Right

 "Misuse of mascara is a major cause of lash thinning," Levine says.
 The biggest no-no: leaving it on overnight, which can cause the delicate lash to break.
 Also, "never use the same tube for more than three to six months, as bacteria can build up and cause infection," she says.

-A lash-thickening mascara to try: L’Oréal Paris Voluminous Butterfly Intenza Mascara ($9; lorealparisusa.com)
+Buy It: L’Oréal Paris Voluminous Butterfly Intenza Mascara ($14, Walmart)

-If salon extensions are too much of a splurge, consider new at-home kits that let you get the look for just one day.
+If salon extensions are too much of a splurge, consider at-home kits that let you get the look for just one day.
 The two-part systems include fibers that adhere to your natural lash and black mascara.
-The combo makes lashes look longer and thicker -- until you wash it off.
+The combo makes lashes look longer and thicker—until you wash it off.

-Try: Physicians Formula Eye Booster Instant Lash Extension Kit ($15; drugstore.com)
+Buy It: Physicians Formula Instant Doll Lash Extension Kit ($14, Walgreens)

-Lash extensions -- like false lashes that last around two months -- will give you a darker, longer, fuller-looking fringe in about two hours.
-Done in a salon, the tech uses glue to bond synthetic hairs to your natural lashes, one by one.
-The results come at a price though; expect to shell out at least $200 for the service.
+Lash extensions—like false lashes that last around two months—will give you a darker, longer, fuller-looking fringe in about two hours.
+The technique, which is done in a salon, uses glue to bond synthetic hairs to your natural lashes, one by one.
+The results come at a price, though; expect to shell out at least $200 for the service.